Rufus Reid: Biography

 Reid was raised in Sacramento, California, where he played the trumpet through junior high and high school.
 Upon graduation from Sacramento High School, he entered the United States Air Force as a trumpet player.
-During that period he began to be seriously interested in the bass.
+During that period, he began to be seriously interested in the double bass.

 After fulfilling his duties in the military, Rufus had decided he wanted to pursue a career as a professional bassist.
-He moved to Seattle, Washington, where he began serious study with James Harnett of the Seattle Symphony.
+He moved to Seattle, Washington, where he studied bass with James Harnett of the Seattle Symphony.
 He continued his education at Northwestern University in Evanston, Illinois, where he studied with Warren Benfield and principal bassist, Joseph Guastefeste, both of the Chicago Symphony.
 He graduated in 1971 with a Bachelor of Music Degree as a Performance Major on the Double Bass.

 Rufus Reid's major professional career began in Chicago and continues since 1976 in New York City.
 Playing with hundreds of the world's greatest musicians, he is famously the bassist that saxophonist Dexter Gordon chose when he returned to the states from his decade-long exile in Denmark.
 His colleagues include Thad Jones, Nancy Wilson, Eddie Harris, and Bob Berg.

+Reid directed the Jazz Studies program at William Paterson University from 1979 to 1999.
+After retiring from that position, he spent five years attending the weekly BMI Jazz Composer's Workshop in New York City.
+Reid has also served on the faculty of the biannual Milt Hinton Institute for Studio Bass, which moved to Montclair State University in 2024.

 Reid has been a resident of Teaneck, New Jersey.

+Reid's double bass is a Josef Rieger circa 1805.